dsalo/MicrodataResume/README.md

 For the record: microdata is pretty awful to implement for resumes.

-If you catch something I did horribly wrong, don't hesitate to let me know.
+I am not planning to keep this up to date with my career, as it's only an example; my real CV is at http://dsalo.info/cv/ If you catch something I did horribly wrong, don't hesitate to let me know.